carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 > >   - scikit-learn=0.22
 > > ~~~
 > >
-> > The following command will rebuild the environment from scratch with the new Dask dependencies.
+> > You could use the following command, that will rebuild the environment from scratch with the
+> > new Dask dependencies:
 > >
 > > ~~~
 > > $ conda env create --prefix ./env --file environment.yml --force
 > > ~~~
 > > {: .language-bash}
 > >
-> > The following command will update the envirionment in-place with the new Dask dependencies.
+> > Or, if you just want to update the environment in-place with the new Dask dependencies, you can use:
 > >
 > > ~~~
 > > $ conda env update --prefix ./env --file environment.yml  --prune